kmkr/splendid-nudibranch/content.md

 DSC00259.jpg

-Title Western Clown Anemonefish
+Title False Clown Anemonefish
 Latin Amphiprion ocellaris
 Location Dumaguete, The Philippines
-Tags anemonefish clownfish 2013 anemone fish Description Sea anemones are to most fish poisonous.
+Tags anemonefish clownfish 2013 anemone fish Description Sea anemones are poisonous to most fish.
 The clownfish however is immune to their stinging tentacles and form a symbiotic relationship with the anemone where the clownfish receive protection from predators, and the anemone benefits from the clownfish' natural activity.
 For example, the wedging swimming movements from the clownfish stimulate water sirculation around its tentacles, increasing metabolism and growth.

 DSC00266.jpg

-Title Western Clown Anemonefish
+Title False Clown Anemonefish
 Location Dumaguete, The Philippines
 Tags anemonefish clownfish 2013 anemone fish
 Latin Amphiprion ocellaris